 1. Write Down Your Core Operating Procedures

-Operations manuals detail how things are done on a daily basis, from customer service best practices to order fulfillment instructions.
-According to the U.S. Small Business Administration, businesses with documented procedures were nearly 30% more efficient than those without.
+Operations manuals detail how things are done daily, from customer service best practices to order fulfillment instructions.
+According to the U.S. Small Business Administration, businesses with documented procedures were nearly 30% more efficient, highlighting the value of business documentation systems.

 2. Map Out Your Workflows